ass-a-service/ajobot/ARCHITECTURE.md

 ```

 ### Drop rate
-This hash is a list of items and the chance they have to drop when farming.
+This list contains both items drop rate and their max stack.
 It is loaded at bootstrap in redis.

+Note: in practice, we need the farm script to know both the drop rate and the
+max stack possible.
+The list is here to avoid passing all the item keys to the
+LUA script since we should not access dynamically generated keys from LUA.

 ```
 # example setup
+> del drop-rate
+> lpush drop-rate ":cross:" 500 10
-> hset drop-rate ":cross:" 500 ":herb:" 1000
+> lpush drop-rate ":herb:" 1000 20
 ```

 ### Item data
 This hash contains information on how to craft an item and its max stack.
+It is loaded at bootstrap in redis.

 Note: since the identifier of some items is a discord emoji, the `:` separation
 standard is not respected.